SAFCSP-Team/binary-tree-decision-tree/README.md

 # binary Tree non premitive project

 ### Objective
-In this project, our objective is to create a tree of employees.
+In this project, our objective is to understand the implementation of the binary tree, how to access the tree nodes, and perform operations on them.

 ### Problem
 Create a tree to store employees.